 The following briefly lists areas of crucial importance to Denmark and outlines where policy initiatives are needed:

-First, the labor market situation is gradually shifting from one of jobs surplus to one lacking jobs.
-This has revitalized the debate on whether the education system is sufficiently equipped to supply the type of education needed by the private sector and necessary quality of education.
+First, the government must address possible bottlenecks in the labor market, and address the challenges presented by technological changes (e.g., automatization) and globalization.
+This has revitalized the debate on whether the education system is sufficiently equipped to supply the type and quality of education needed by the private sector.

-Second, due to a low level of productivity growth in the private sector, the economy’s growth potential is an issue.
-Also, given the relative size of the public sector, improving government efficiency and productivity also is an important task.
+Second, due to low productivity growth in the private sector, the economy’s growth potential is an issue.
+In addition, given the relative size of the public sector, improving government efficiency and productivity will be an important task.

 Third, although comparatively inequality is low and social cohesion is high, Danish society is trending toward more disparity and inequality.
-This applies to immigrants as well as other groups marginalized in the labor market, often due to insufficient job qualifications.
+A particular challenge involves the integration of immigrants and other marginalized groups into the labor market, which is often difficult due to insufficient job qualifications.

-Fourth, while the long-term financial viability of the welfare state in relation to aging is largely ensured by a recent series of reforms, the underlying profile of public finances is problematic, with increasing demands on welfare services in general and health care in particular.
+Fourth, while the long-term financial viability of the welfare state despite an aging population has largely been ensured by a recent series of reforms, fiscal challenges remain due to increasing demands on welfare services in general and health care in particular.
 In the design of welfare policies, it is important to balance concerns for equality and social insurance with incentives for education and work.
-The hallmark of Danish society has been to balance low inequality and an extensive public sector with a well-functioning economy and high-income level.
-It remains an ongoing challenge to reconcile these objectives.
+The hallmark of Danish society has been its balance between low inequality and an extensive public sector, and a well-functioning economy with high-income levels.
+Reconciling these objectives remains an ongoing challenge.